The-Marcy-Lab-School/se-unit-5/lesson-1-dom-api/practice/README.md

-# Unit 5 Day 2 Practice
+# Unit 5 Lesson 1 Practice
 ## The DOM API and editing

 **1. What is one difference between a NodeList and an HTMLCollection?**